 In the 1951 Japanese motion picture, Ikiru, the narrator states: “There’s nothing left of that will or passion.
 They’ve been completely worn down by the minutia of the bureaucratic machine and the meaningless busyness it breeds.”

 Civil servants may sometimes have the right intentions to aid their fellow citizens, but they are bogged down by the weight of forms and legislation that attempts to make politicians look good.
 And these are elements that the left demands more of: paperwork, regulations, and bureaucracy.

 When the likes of Ocasio-Cortez blame the system for the calamity in Puerto Rico, it is important to realize that this is what they have clamored for all along.
 The left has defended public sector unions, petitioned for more laws, and endorsed statist measures.
 As we have seen at times of natural disasters, when there is little red tape, the people and the private sector do a far better job than the federal government ever could.
 Why should we naively think red tape can improve healthcare and education?

 Do you agree with Alexandria Ocasio-Cortez?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com